Thembu: History

 Ntande took over the reins after Zima's death, and he begot Ngxeko, Maya, and the twins Qithi and Cube.
 During the 16th century, Ngxeko led the migration from Dedesi to Msana in the Mthatha district.

 Ngxeko was the first legitimate king of abaThembu because he assimilated various fragments from tribes such as amaBomvana, amaVundle, amaMpondomise, and amaMfengu to build his kingdom.
 Nxekwa begot Hlanga by a Mpondo woman of the Mqiha clan, Dlomo, the eldest from another wife, and twins Balisa and Ndungwana, from a third wife.

 All these women had not been classified into different ranks from major to minor.
 But it was clear that Hlanga, whose mother was a princess, would most likely be the royal successor.

 At that time, AmaMfene asked to be incorporated into the Thembu nation.
 They were duly received, and Ndungwana was instructed to allocate sites to them.

 Ndungwana never returned from his mission; instead, he remained with the strangers, enjoying all the respect accorded him, and he installed himself as their Nkosi.

 Whenever Dlomo slaughtered a cow, he sent the inxaxheba (the right hindquarter) to Ndungwana, his junior.
 Then Hlanga would also send his nxaxheba to his junior Balisa, a popular costume displaying royal authority.

 One day, cows were slaughtered in the homes of Dlomo and Hlanga.
 Dlomo decided to share meat with Welangaye, a maiden from the Mpemvu clan.
 She burst out in praise of how Dlomo had basically installed himself as King and left, shedding tears of joy.

 Before the British conquest in the 19th century, the Thembu had an independent kingdom.
 The Xhosa clan name of the Thembu kings is Ntlazi aNkosiyane.
 Recent kings, Buyelekhaya Zwelibanzi Dalindyebo, including Sabata Jonguhlanga Dalindyebo, took the surname Dalindyebo after a 19th-century king.

 After the conquest, the Thembu came under the government of the Cape Colony as part of Transkei.
 Except for a few missionaries and traders, Transkei was a Bantustan.
 The Transkei remained a Bantustan under apartheid and was regarded, along with Ciskei, as the homeland of the Xhosa people.

 Great House

 The great house of AbaThembu is called Eastern Thembu at Bumbane Great Palace and is situated in Mthata, Eastern Cape.

 The right-hand house is called Western Thembu at Qamata Great Palace and is situated in Cofimvaba, Eastern Cape.

 The Western Thembus' house enjoyed autonomy for decades and was often referred to as the right-hand house, while the Eastern Thembus' house was referred to as the great house.

-King Buyelekhaya Dalindyebo, son of King Sabata Jonguhlanga Dalindyebo, became the King of the AbaThembu Nation in May 1989; his praise name is Aa!
-Zwelibanzi!.
+King Buyelekhaya Dalindyebo, son of King Sabata Jonguhlanga Dalindyebo, became the King of the AbaThembu Nation in May 1989; his praise name is Aaǃ Zwelibanziǃ.